Costa del Este

 Costa del Este is a town in the province of Buenos Aires in Argentina, belonging to La Costa Partido.
-It is a luxury spa and health resort, located on the shores of the Atlantic Ocean.
+It is a luxury spa and health resort, located in the Atlantic Coast region.
 It borders Mar del Tuyú to the north and Aguas Verdes to the south.

 History

 Typical architecture of Costa del Este.

 The spa was founded in 1966, when it was still a desert place.
 Messrs.
 Fidel A. Zabalo, Emilio Doura and Marcelino Grizutti, who bought the land from the Duhau family, are considered founders.

 The fixing of dunes and paths were done without changing the undulating and smooth relief.
 For them, various tree species were planted, such as tamarisks and acacias, forming a densely forested dune.
 Later, eucalyptus, various species of pine, poplar and willow were added.
 Since then it was known as The Beach of a Million Pines.